 Do your research up front.
 We covered this earlier in the post.
 You need to know who your audience is, what’s currently happening in the marketplace, and what you want your packaging to say about the product you’re selling.
-Competitor and market research is going to be big here, and developing audience personas for each individual product if you haven’t yet will also be useful.
+Competitor and market research is going to be big here, and developing buyer personas for each individual product if you haven’t yet will also be useful.

 Branding and packaging go hand in hand.
 Keep this in mind.

 2. Choose your product container type

 Before you make any further decisions, it’s important to decide what type of product container you may need.
 Different options for product packaging include:

 Remember to choose something that meets all the following criteria:

 - It aligns with what users would expect if there’s an industry standard

 - It will ship well

 Once you’ve chosen the exact types of product containers you want to go with, it’s time to look at everything else that you may need.